-The Strategy is being subject to a Screening for AA process in order to establish whether or not AA must be undertaken.
-The conclusion of the Screening for AA process is that the Strategy is not likely to result in significant effects on European sites; consequently Stage 2 AA is demonstrated as not being required.
+The Plan is being subject to a Screening for AA process in order to establish whether or not AA must be undertaken.
+The conclusion of the Screening for AA process is that the Plan is not likely to result in significant effects on any European site; consequently Stage 2 AA is demonstrated as not being required.